 In this section, we show the Theorem \ref{thm:trilinear}.
-The proof basically follows from the section 6 in \cite{KPV1996} associated to the modified KdV equation.
-As mentioned in the introduction, we observe the \emph{high $\times$ low $\times$ low $\Rightarrow$ high} interaction component in the non-resonance phenomenon, while, Kenig, Ponce, and Vega focused on the \emph{high $\times$ high $\times$ high $\Rightarrow$ high} interaction component in the resonant term.
-Actually, our examples of the modified KdV equation can be easily controlled in $X^{s,\frac12}$, because the size of maximum modulation is comparable to the square of high frequency size ($\approx N^2$) and hence this factor exactly eliminates the one derivative in the nonlinear term.
-In contrast to this, \eqref{eq:5mkdv} has two more derivatives in nonlinear terms, and thus, one cannot control the this component in $X^{s,b}$-norm, although the advantage of the non-resonant effect is better than that of modified KdV equation.
+We bring the similar argument in \cite{KPV1996} associated to the modified KdV equation in order to construct the counter-examples.
+As mentioned in the introduction, we observe the \emph{high $\times$ low $\times$ low $\Rightarrow$ high} interaction component in the non-resonance phenomenon, while Kenig, Ponce and Vega focused on the \emph{high $\times$ high $\times$ high $\Rightarrow$ high} interaction component in the resonant term.
+When we apply our examples to the modified KdV equation, it can be easily controlled in $X^{s,\frac12}$, because the size of maximum modulation is comparable to the square of high frequency size ($\approx N^2$) and hence this factor exactly eliminates the one derivative in the nonlinear term.
+In contrast to this, \eqref{eq:5mkdv} has two more derivatives in nonlinear terms, and thus one cannot control the this component in $X^{s,b}$-norm, although the modulation effect is better than that of modified KdV equation.
 Now, we give examples satisfying

 In the case of our examples, the trilinear estimate does not depend on the regularity $s$.
 So, it suffices to show \eqref{eq:fail} for any $b \in \R$.
 Fix $N \gg 1$.
-We first consider when $b > \frac14$.
 Let us define the functions

 where